SORNet: Spatial Object-Centric Representations for Sequential Manipulation: Related Work

 \section{Related Work}

-\textbf{Sequential Manipulation} In goal-directed sequential manipulation tasks with long-horizon planning, a class of work uses a pipeline approach requiring a state estimator followed by a task and motion planner~\cite{fikes1971strips, fox2003pddl2, balakirsky2012industrial, rovida2017extended, paxton2019representing, sui2017goal}, but the state estimator with an explicit state representation is often restricted to an environment or a set of objects.
+\paragraph{Model-based Sequential Manipulation} Most classical works on goal-directed sequential manipulation use a pipeline approach.
+The first step is a model-based state estimator, which outputs explicit object state such as bounding boxes or 6D poses from sensor observations and object models (e.g. 3D meshes).
+The second step is a task and motion planner~\cite{fikes1971strips, fox2003pddl2, rovida2017extended, paxton2019representing, sui2017goal, balakirsky2012industrial} which reason on top of the explicit object states to produce plans and actions leading to the goal.
+The limitations of this type of approaches is that the state estimator is often restricted to a fixed of objects.

-Another class of work employs neural networks to learn motor controls directly from raw sensor data, such as RGB images and joint encoder readings~\cite{levine2016end, ghadirzadeh2017deep, duan2017one, huang2019neural, paxton2019prospection, yu2018one}, but they are often not transferable to new tasks, especially tasks involving long-horizon planning.
-Our work combines a network that estimates implicit states with a symbolic planner to obtain the best of both worlds: generalization to new objects and to new tasks.
+\paragraph{End-to-end (model-free) Manipulation} The end-to-end approach learns motor controls directly from raw sensor observations~\cite{levine2016end, ghadirzadeh2017deep, duan2017one, huang2019neural, paxton2019prospection, yu2018one}, skipping the need for object state estimation.
+While these methods avoid the reliance on object models and explicit states, they do not have the notion of objects at all.
+As a result, they lack the ability to perform reasoning and are often limited to simple environments with one or two objects and short-horizon tasks.

-\textbf{Learning Spatial Relationships} Learning spatial relationships between object entities have been studied in the field of 3D vision and robotics.
-Methods such as \cite{rosman2011learning,fichtl2014learning,sharma2020relational} predict discrete or continuous pairwise object relations from 3D inputs such as point clouds or voxels, assuming complete observation of the scene and segmented objects with identities.
-In contrast, our approach does not make any assumptions regarding the observability of the objects and does not require pre-processing of the sensor data.
-The learning framework by Kase et al.~\cite{kase2020transferable} is most related to our approach, which takes a sequence of sensor observations and classifies a set of pre-defined relational predicates which is then used by a symbolic planner to produce a suitable operator.
-Compared to our approach, theirs is limited by the number of objects in the scene and a fixed set of spatial predicates.
+\paragraph{Learning Spatial Relations} Learning spatial relations between object entities have been studied in the field of 3D vision and robotics.
+In 3D vision, methods such as \cite{rosman2011learning,fichtl2014learning,sharma2020relational} predict discrete or continuous pairwise object relations from 3D inputs such as point clouds or voxels, assuming complete observation of the scene and segmented objects with identities.
+In contrast, our approach does not make any assumptions regarding the observability of the objects and does not require pre-processing of the sensor data such as segmentaiton.
+In robotics, the learning framework proposed by Kase et al.~\cite{kase2020transferable} is most related to our approach.
+Their method takes a sequence of sensor observations and classifies a set of pre-defined relational predicates which is then used by a symbolic planner to produce a plan composed by a sequence of primitive skills.
+Compared to our approach, theirs is limited by the number and type of objects it can be applied to.
+The work by Migimatsu et al.~\cite{migimatsu2021grounding} is also similar, which trains specifically to predict predicates but can use looser supervision.